BaselLaserMouse/analysis_machines_config/NOTES.md

 - reboot the machine

+## 20190827 - X2go issue with matlab

+There can be an issue with X2go and matlab, where matlab stops computations (implying plotting and saving figures) whenever the X2go session is disconnected, but happily continues when user reconnects the session.

+It seems that the slowdown affects graphical applications in general when x2go is suspended (CLI tools seem fine).
+It is known, see https://bugs.x2go.org/cgi-bin/bugreport.cgi?bug=1342 and https://superuser.com/questions/1415349/running-gui-without-need-of-remote-desktop-connection-on-going.

+It can be fixed changing some configuration in `/etc/x2go/x2goagent.options`, replacing `X2GO_NXOPTIONS=""` with `X2GO_NXOPTIONS="sleep=0"`.

 ## 20190916 - Citrix_receiver

 When you install Citrix receiver on Linux (to get access to Desktop@UCL Anywhere), you need to may need to add certificates of root CAs, otherwise it doesn't recognize `https://my.desktop.ucl.ac.uk`as a legitimate server.